-- 1. Meet general master's degree requirements; - 2.
-Reference the ISLLC and ELCC Standards throughout the program; - Develop and refine the personal leadership platform statement throughout the program; - 4.
-Complete all course and program requirements; - 5.
-Satisfy matriculation requirements in accordance with established procedures; - 6.
-Submit the Leadership Growth Projects Portfolio; - 7.
-Pass the required comprehensive examination in educational administration; and - 8.
-Complete a 100-150 hour internship while enrolled in EDAD-591 Seminar and Practicum in Educational Administration.
+- lum content standards and professional development standards, the Standards for School Leaders of the Interstate School Leaders Licensure Consortium, and the candidate proficiencies developed by the Educational Leadership Constituent Council. - 3.
+Reference the ISLLC and ELCC Standards throughout the program; - Develop and refine the personal leadership platform statement throughout the program. - 5.
+Complete a 9-12 hour standards and outcome-based growth project in each class and a 150 hour "capstone internship" in the Seminar/Practicum in Educational Leadership. - 6.
+Satisfy matriculation requirements in accordance with established procedures; - 7.
+Submit the Leadership Growth Portfolio Project. - 8.
+Pass the required comprehensive examination in educational administration; - Complete a comprehensive standardsbased self-assessment.